- Zoho vs. Odoo: A Comparative Table

 According to a recent study by Panorama Consulting, 95% of businesses reported improvements in their processes after implementing an ERP system.
-So, as a business owner, it is the high time when you should start thinking about ERP implementation.
+So, as a business owner, it is high time when you should start thinking about ERP implementation.
 In this regard, the two most popular options available in the market are Odoo and Zoho.
 Now, if you are confused between these, then you have arrived at the right blog post.

 In this detailed guide, we are going to compare both of these ERPs in detail.
-So, after reading this guide, you would be able to determine which one is the best fit for your business.
+So, after reading this guide, you will be able to determine which one is the best fit for your business.
 Let’s begin:

 Zoho vs. Odoo: A Comparative Table